 Football, Basketball

+Erron Kinney was a three-year letter winner in both football and basketball.
+In basketball, he made the All-District team twice.
 In football, Erron was ranked as one of the top TE’s in the country and was a key offensive weapon for the 1994 State Championship Football team.
 His senior year, Erron was All-Metro, Regional, and State and was selected to play in the Virginia East-West All-Star Game.

 Erron went on to play at the University of Florida, where he was a four-year letter winner, played in four straight bowl games, and received several honors both at Florida and nationally.
 Erron was chosen by the Tennessee Titans in the 3rd round of the 2000 NFL Draft and enjoyed a seven-year career with the Titans.